If you are interested in the study, you can choose to participate in one of the three cohorts. The differences are the following:

 Note, cohort V is not yet open, if you register for this cohort, you will have to wait several months before participating.

 The project is entirely coordinated digitally via the website.
 This means that no face-to-face interviews or medical appointments will be organized.
-All instructions will be conveyed by the website and or via emails and text messages.
+All instructions will be conveyed by the website, emails and text messages.

 All necessary information will be provided on this website at the appropriate time.